iunera/druid-mcp-server/README.md

 - **Backwards Compatibility**: Automatic fallback for older MCP clients
 - **Keep-alive**: Configurable connection health monitoring

+Security
+- The Streamable HTTP and SSE modes are secured with OAuth by default.
+Your MCP client must obtain and send a valid bearer token when connecting.
+- For enterprise SSO integration (OpenID Connect, Azure AD, Keycloak, etc.), please send an inquiry to [consulting@iunera.com](mailto:consulting@iunera.com?subject=Druid%20MCP%20Server%20SSO%20integration) and see [Contact & Support](#contact--support).

 #### STDIO Transport (Command-line Integration)
 Perfect for LLM clients and desktop applications: